sgratzl/chartjs-plugin-hierarchical/README.md

 interface IValueNode<T> {
 	/**
-	 * the actual value of this node, use y for regular bar charts */ y?: T;
+	 * the actual value of this node
-	/**
+	 */
-	 * the actual value of this node, use x for horizontal bar charts */ x?: T;
+	value: T;
 	/**
 	 * list of children
 	 */